terryds/web3grind-ton/docs/dton/create-ton-telegram-bot-with-dton-webhook.md

 BOT_TOKEN is the token you get from @botfather after creating the bot TELEGRAM_CHANNEL is username of telegram channel created in point 2.
 Don't forget to put `@` in front, such as `@telegram_channel`

-3. Configure the environment variable and deploy using Deno Deploy
+### 4. Configure the environment variable and deploy using Deno Deploy

 - Go to [Deno Deploy](https://deno.com/deploy)
 - Set up the environment variable and connect your github
 ![alt text](image-2.png)
 - Deploy

-4. Set Telegram Webhook and check if the bot is working (Optional)
+### 5. Set Telegram Webhook and check if the bot is working

 Connect your bot to the deployed endpoint
 ```https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=https://<MY_SUBDOMAIN>.deno.dev/<BOT_TOKEN>```